Wealth

 best guide for finance

 When it comes to making your money work for you, there are numerous options to consider.
-Two popular contenders that frequently capture our attention, particularly in the media, are real estate and the share markets.
-So, which one is better: investing in property or the share market?
+Two popular contenders that frequently capture attention, particularly in the media, are real estate and the share markets.
+So, which one is superior: investing in property or the share market?

-Let's start with property, a well-established heavyweight in the investing world that has been favored by past generations of Kiwis.
+Let's start with property, a well-established heavyweight in the investing world that has been favoured by past generations of Kiwis.
 Thanks to the media's enthusiastic interest, it has become deeply embedded in our daily lives.
-On the other side, we have shares, which involve backing a company or a group of listed companies.
+On flipside, we have shares, which involve backing a company or a group of listed companies.

 Some Kiwis have used property management to help build wealth.
-Back in the 1970s, when property investment started gaining momentum, house prices were relatively cheaper compared to salaries.
+Back in the 1970s, when property investment started gaining momentum, house prices were relatively low when compared with the average income.
 People could borrow significant amounts, rent out properties in almost any condition, and enjoy tax-free capital gains when selling them.
-Property has also been considered a "tangible asset."
+Property has also been considered a tangible asset.
 This means that investors could financially benefit from the physical work they put into house maintenance and upkeep.
-However, as the golden age of property appears to be fading, are shares a better option?
-Or is property still superior to shares?
+However, as the golden age of property appears to be fading, is a share porfolio a better option or is property still superior?

-Property investment has faced several challenges in recent years, such as stricter regulations on property conditions, increased compliance requirements for landlords, tighter lending restrictions, and a highly competitive housing market.
-The balance between property and shares may be shifting.
+Property investment has faced several challenges in recent years, such as more regulations on property conditions, increased compliance requirements for landlords, tighter lending restrictions, and a highly competitive housing market.

-What do the recent property law changes actually mean?
+What the recent property law changes actually mean

 They aim to provide tenants with safer and more secure housing while imposing more responsibilities on landlords.
 Over the past couple of years, New Zealand has implemented changes to its laws that are likely to impact property investors.
 These include maintaining rental properties to meet the 2022 Healthy Homes standards, the removal of mortgage interest as a tax deductible expense, and changes to the bright-line test, which can result in higher capital gains taxes for certain property sales within a 10-year ownership period.

-There has been a shift in the way Kiwis invest, with the introduction of KiwiSaver in 2007 playing a significant role.
+There has been a shift in the way Kiwis want to build wealth, with the introduction of KiwiSaver in 2007 playing a significant role.
 Today, over three million New Zealanders are part of KiwiSaver.
 Despite the expected ups and downs and occasional volatility of the share market, KiwiSaver has demonstrated the potential for long-term returns and the accumulation of wealth.

-• The S&P 500, which tracks the top 500 companies on the US share markets, has historically grown by an average of 10% per year over the past 30 years.
+• Shares: the S&P 500, which tracks the top 500 companies on the US share markets, has historically grown by an average of 10% per year over the past 30 years.

-• In contrast, house prices in New Zealand have grown by an average of 5.8% annually since 1990.
+• Property: in contrast, house prices in New Zealand have grown by an average of 5.8% annually since 1990.

 Cost of entry: